pfunzowalter/astro-pipeline-tutorial/docs/README.md

 ```

 ## Data Processing with OXKAT.
+The OXKAT pipeline is a comprehensive, modular processing framework designed for the calibration and imaging of MeerKAT data.
+It is built on a sequence of distinct stages, each corresponding to a Python setup script that generates and submits a series of interdependent jobs (typically using Bash and various radio astronomy packages like CASA, WSClean, and CubiCal).

-The Oxkat pipeline is divided into five (or sometimes six) main processing stages: GET_INFO, 1GC, FLAG, 2GC, and 3GC (either peel or facet).
+The full processing flow is partitioned into sequential stages: GET_INFO, 1GC, FLAG, 2GC, 3GC_peel, and 3GC_facet.
+A key feature of OXKAT is the ability to pause after each stage to examine the data's state before continuing.
 Each of these steps is briefly described [here](https://github.com/IanHeywood/oxkat/tree/master/setups); please refer to that page for detailed information.

+Technically, only the 1GC and FLAG stages are required to obtain a calibrated image of your target.
+However, the resulting image is often significantly improved by applying direction-independent self-calibration.

-In this processing, we will run the pipeline up to the 2GC stage.
+In this processing walk-through, we will run the pipeline up to the 2GC stage.
+This will provide us with a high-quality, calibrated Measurement Set (MS).

+**Now Lets Start with OXKAT.**

 1. Log in to ilifu
     ```bash